Step 8: Review route and day outputs

 How to read difficulty signals

-TRIPS uses difficulty indicators to show where strain is concentrated.
+TRIPS uses difficulty indicators to show where route and day cost are concentrated.

 You do not need to understand the internal math to use them well.

-Which days or route sections stand out as unusually demanding relative to the rest of the plan?
+Which days or route sections stand out as the most demanding parts of the plan?

 Use those signals comparatively: